- Guide Map

 By the end of the show, the canister is full and Roz appears to dismiss the audience.

-Mini-Review by Deb Koma: I've seen the show several times now, and it's growing on me.
-The jokes are rather lame, but depending on the cast members who are portraying the monster acts, very funny situations can still arise.
+Mini-Review by Deb Koma: The jokes are rather lame, but depending on the cast members who are portraying the monster acts, very funny situations can still arise.
 So much depends on the ability of the cast members to improvise quickly.
 Overall, I'd say this is not a MUST-see, but a "see if you have the time" show.

 This show lasts about 15 minutes.

 Theater seats about 400.
 Seating is on hard plastic seats.